hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 submodels.
-Users do not need to be aware of all details but should understand that if an :ref:`application_model` like |hland_96| claims it can consider additional runoff concentration processes by using a submodel that follows the |RConcModel_V1| interface, they can use, for example, |rconc_uh| for this purpose, as it one of the submodels following the |RConcModel_V1| interface.
+Users do not need to be aware of all details but should understand that if an :ref:`application_model` like |hland_96| claims it can consider additional runoff concentration processes by using a submodel that follows the |RConcModel_V1| interface, they can use, for example, |rconc_uh| for this purpose, as it is one of the submodels following the |RConcModel_V1| interface.

 .. _submodel_port: